dmrazzy/starlark/spec.md

 ### set·union

-`S.union(*others)` returns a new set containing elements found in the set `S` or in any of the iterable sequences `*others`.
+`S.union(*others)` returns a new set containing elements found in the set `S` or in any of the collections `*others`.

-If `s` and `t` are sets, `s.union(t)` is equivalent to `s | t`; however, note that the `|` operation requires both sides to be sets, while the `union` method accepts arbitrary iterable sequences.
+If `s` and `t` are sets, `s.union(t)` is equivalent to `s | t`; however, note that the `|` operation requires both sides to be sets, while the `union` method accepts arbitrary collections.

 It is permissible to call `union` without any arguments; this returns a copy of the set `S`.